 No, collagen does not cause inflammation.
 There are a lot of known things that cause inflammation in the body.
 Processed foods, sugar, alcohol, and gluten and dairy (if you have a sensitivity) are all known causes of inflammation.
 Signs of inflammation include skin issues, not having a healthy gut (bloating, etc.), weight gain, and issues with your joints and bones.
 Our own collagen plays a large role in preventing and correcting these issues.
 Taking a collagen supplement can also help in combatting these issues.
 Thankfully, there are many different types and varieties of collagen.
 Some include: collagen peptides, hydrolyzed collagen, collagen powder, and more.
 Supplements are either made from bovine, marine, porcine, or chicken collagen.
 This means there is likely a supplement that will work for everyone.
 If you don't know which supplement to take, you can always talk to a nutritionist or doctor.
 One of the leading causes of inflammation is contaminants.
 From free radicals in the environment to hormones and chemicals in food, contaminants are everywhere.
 This is why, when you choose your supplement, the collagen type you take matters.
 For example, if you choose bovine collagen that is not grass-fed, you risk having hormones or other additives in your supplement.
 Marine collagen, on the other hand, is the most bioavailable type of collagen.
 This means it absorbs more quickly and thoroughly than other types.
 Choosing one that is non-gmo and wild-caught will ensure you are getting the highest quality product available.
 Our Kalumi BEAUTYfood bars have 12 grams of wild-caught marine collagen (which is a full daily dose of collagen).
-They also contain 15 grams of protein (which helps with lean muscle and keeping your body strong).
-Our Lemon Love flavor contains lemon.
-Lemon is a citrus that is packed with vitamin C, which is one of the most important immune-boosting vitamins.
-Our Cocoa Kiss flavor contains cocoa, which provides antioxidant support for the body.
-All three of our flavors contain vitamin A (beta carotene) which helps stimulate natural collagen production.
-What you put in your body does have an effect on inflammation that occurs.
+They also contain 15 grams of protein (which helps with lean muscle and keeping your body strong) as well as other beauty-boosting foods like sweet potato (containing vitamin A and vitamin C), and cocoa butter (containing polyphenols and flavonoids).
+The formula is designed to help absorb and retain collagen and is a great way to support your body.
+What you put in your body does have an effect on the inflammation that occurs.
 Eating anti-inflammatory foods, along with drinking plenty of water, are two of the best things you can do for yourself.
 It is essential to eat clean and take care of yourself in order to have a strong immune system and help your body to function properly.

 These statements have not been evaluated by the Food and Drug Administration.